kodedphp/http/README.md

 - `Koded\Http\Response`

-These two may be useful in your project as they provide additional methods to manipulate the request/response objects state.
+These two may be useful in your project as they provide additional methods for request/response objects state.

 ### Request
 - `getPath(): string`